 The general accepted rule is to replace the helmet after one crash or solid impact, or after 4 or 5 years.
 Make a habit of checking your helmet often for signs of wear or damage, inside and out.
 It could save your life.

-Where To Ride?
+Where To Start Riding?

 Once outfitted, there are a few more things to look into before you hit the trail.
 Each state has their own laws on where and when a snowmobile can be operated and what sort of registration is needed to operate the machine.